Northrop Grumman B-21 Raider: Former related projects

 In March 2022, Air Force Secretary Frank Kendall III raised the possibility of a bomber drone to work with the bomber, but the idea was later dropped because it would not save much money to produce such a large, unmanned aircraft.

-The USAF was as of 2016 also planning to acquire a new long-range fighter from its Next Generation Air Dominance program, known as the F-X or "Penetrating Counter-Air", to escort the B-21 deep into enemy territory and help it survive enemy air defenses and intercepting fighters.
+As of 2016, the USAF was also planning to acquire a new long-range fighter from its Next Generation Air Dominance program, known as the F-X or "Penetrating Counter-Air", to escort the B-21 deep into enemy territory and help it survive enemy air defenses and intercepting fighters.

 Possible Australian interest

 In December 2022, an Australian Strategic Policy Institute report advocated acquiring a number of B-21 Raiders to provide the Royal Australian Air Force (RAAF) a greater long-range strike capability.

 The report stated that a B-21 could fly 4000 km without refueling while carrying more munitions than the maximum 1500 km range of the RAAF's F-35 fighter jets, which require air-to-air refueling for longer missions.
 A single B-21 can also deliver the same impact as several F-35As.
 Additionally, the B-21 can attack targets from secure air bases located in Australia's south, with greater proximity to more personnel, fuel, and munitions.

-During bilateral talks held in August 2022, it was reported that the U.S. might allow Australia to procure the B-21.
-When asked if the U.S. would consider allowing Australia to join in developing the B-21 bomber, USAF Secretary Frank Kendall stated, "I don't think that there's any fundamental limitation on the areas in which we can cooperate.
+During bilateral talks held in August 2022, it was reported that the US might allow Australia to procure the B-21.
+When asked if the US would consider allowing Australia to join in developing the B-21 bomber, USAF Secretary Frank Kendall stated, "I don't think that there's any fundamental limitation on the areas in which we can cooperate.
 If Australia had a requirement for long-range strike, then we'd be willing to have a conversation with them about that."
 However, the Defence Strategic Review released by the Australian government on 24 April 2023 stated that the B-21 was not considered a suitable option for acquisition.
 Australia will instead invest in upgrading its F-35As and F/A-18Fs to the latest Block 4 and Block III configurations, respectively, to enable both aircraft to launch the AGM-158C LRASM and the Joint Strike Missile.

 As part of an Institute of Public Affairs paper released in August 2024, the first of six recommendations encouraged the Australian government to reconsider its position on the Raider and states that it should purchase the Raider to reconcile a long-range strike gap should the AUKUS program have delays.

+In April 2026, Senator James Paterson called for the Albanese government to consider purchasing a fleet of B-21 Raiders to deliver long-range strike comparable to AUKUS submarines.
+If Australia did purchase B-21's, it would provide the RAAF with their first bomber capability since the last of the F-111 aircraft was retired in 2010.